-Matasinhos has been recommended to me numerous times, so we went there on day 2 thinking it was going to be a good contender for a place to move.
+Matasinhos has been recommended to me numerous times by other expats, so we visited thinking it was going to be a good contender for a place to move.
 Instead we found a dreary beach with 60’s style concrete box apartments across the road.
 It had an industrial feel and smelled like fish.
 We decided not to waste any more time there and ordered a Bolt.

 The driver told us he lives in Gaia.
 He said it is an easier place to live than Porto.
 He recommended we go to a beach there instead.

-We took his advice and fell in love.
+We took the Bolt driver’s advice and fell in love with Gaia.
 It was stunning.
-It smelled good (like the sea instead of rotting fish).
-It had some infrastructure like bike paths and boardwalks.
+It smelled amazing (like the sea instead of rotting fish).
+The area had some infrastructure like bike paths and boardwalks.
 The neighborhoods around included single family homes with yards.
-They are not walking distance to everything, but the train to Porto stops there and with the bike paths, it wouldn’t be too hard to get around with a combination of bikes and walking with a train to get into the city.
+They are not walking distance to everything, but the train to Porto stops at the outskirts and with the bike paths, it wouldn’t be too hard to get around with a combination of bikes and walking with a train to get into the city.

-The Douro Valley was just for fun.
-It is not on our list of potential places to relocate.
-It is beautiful.
 We drove ourselves instead of doing the tour.
 That was not the best decision.
 We may have saved a little money, but not much, and it was much more stressful with the narrow winding roads.

 Guimaraes was a place we visited as a tourist destination rather than a potential place to live.
 It is about as quaint and magical as European villages come.

-I figured it wouldn’t be a practical place for most people to live, but outside of the historical center was actually a much bigger town than I realized, so it might have potential for some.
+I figured it wouldn’t be a practical place for most people to live in the historical center.
+Outside of the center was actually a much bigger town than I realized, so it might have potential for some.
 If you go on a day trip to Braga, add this to your list for sure as a tourist and potentially as a place to live if you love historical charm.

 The hairstylist was a very helpful person.
 He told me I have to eat the best chicken in Portugal at Casa dos Frangos.
-I looked it up on a map and it is in some small town about 30 minutes outside of Porto in de varzim.
+I looked it up on a map and it is in some small town about 30 minutes outside of Porto in Povoa de Varzim

 I thought we were going to a small hole in the wall secret place.
 The joke was on me.
 It was definitely not a secret.
-There was an hour+ wait for a table and it seemed that half of Porto drove up to get their chicken.
+There was an hour’s wait for a table, and it seemed that half of Porto drove up to get their chicken.

 While Chris was waiting in line, I went in to use the bathroom and discovered they have a to-go counter, so I ordered a chicken, chips and salad to go.
 They served the chicken right off the rotisserie skewer and 5 minutes later, we were ready to go.